For the immune system to function properly, it is imperative that babies are exposed to bacteria and viruses in utero and in infancy.

 Cancer is a disease of immune dysfunction, just like most diseases.
 When the immune system is damaged from vaccine toxins and false stimulation by unnatural viral and bacterial components injected through a natural barrier (skin), cancer is a possible result.

-As a cardiologist, it is interesting to note that measles and chicken pox exposure may lower heart attacks and other cardiovascular risk.
+As a cardiologist, it is interesting to note that measles and chickenpox exposure may lower heart attacks and other cardiovascular risks.
 Why?
 Because childhood infections prime and prepare the immune system.
 Cardiovascular disease is immunodysfunction.

 The following is a list of studies that found childhood infections reduce cancer – the second biggest killer of people in the world (right behind heart disease).